Connecticut Court Records

 What Do You Do if You Are On Trial For a Crime in Connecticut?

-Crime is wrongdoing against the government, punishable by law.
+Crime is wrongdoing against society, punishable by law.
 In Connecticut, there are two categories of offenses:

-Felonies: refers to indictable crimes, usually more severe than misdemeanors.
+- Felonies: refer to indictable crimes, usually more severe than misdemeanors.

 In Connecticut, law enforcement officials may notify an alleged offender of their charges during their arrest or in a summons.
 They may also receive a notification of the charges during an arraignment.
 The Superior Courts of Connecticut handle almost all criminal cases within the state’s jurisdiction.

-The arraignment process provides the defendant with their constitutional rights and a requirement to enter a plea.
-A guilty plea by the defendant punctuates the criminal justice process by a sentencing hearing.
+The arraignment process gives the defendant constitutional rights and the requirement to enter a plea.
+A guilty plea by the defendant punctuates the criminal justice process with a sentencing hearing.
 If the defendant pleads not guilty, the court schedules a pretrial conference.

 What Percentage of Criminal Cases Go to Trial in Connecticut?

-Although there are no specific figures published by Connecticut law enforcement agencies, less than 10% of criminal cases usually go to trial.
-It is cheaper in terms of time and resources to have a plea bargain or a settlement without a state trial.
+Although Connecticut law enforcement agencies do not publish specific figures, less than 10% of criminal cases usually go to trial.
+It is generally cheaper in terms of time and resources to have a plea bargain or a settlement without a state trial.
 A case progresses to trial often because the defendant enters a not-guilty plea or if the prosecutor or defendant rejects a plea bargain.

 When Does a Criminal Defendant Have the Right to a Trial?

-A concerted effort of the state and federal constitution, statutes, and court rules govern the schedule of criminal trials in Connecticut.
+A concerted effort of the state and federal constitutions, statutes, and court rules govern the schedule of criminal trials in Connecticut.
 The 6th Amendment of the United States Constitution guarantees an accused person the right to a public trial and a speedy one.
 The state statutes for Superior Court rules require that the courts try defendants within 12 months of filing a not-guilty plea.
-If the defendant has been in custody all the while before trial, then the trial must take place within eight months from arrest or filing of charges depending on which is earlier.
+If the defendant has been in custody all the while before trial, the trial should occur within eight months from arrest or filing of charges, which is earlier.

-The rules of court allow a presiding judge to schedule criminal cases based on priority.
-Priority cases include a motion for a speedy trial, where the defendant is in custody without bond, or where the judge besides that a pretrial liberty for the defendant may pose risks to a fair judgment.
+The court rules typically allow a presiding judge to schedule criminal cases based on priority.
+Priority cases include motions for a speedy trial, cases where the defendant is in custody without bond, or the judge decides that a defendant’s pretrial liberty may pose risks to fair judgment.

 What Are The Stages of a Criminal Trial in Connecticut?